HYPerluminous quasars at the Epoch of ReionizatION (HYPERION). A new regime for the X-ray nuclear properties of the first quasars: Conclusions and future prospects

 If the nuclear properties reported here for the \hyp\ QSOs are confirmed to be typical of the whole QSO population at EoR, the distinctive steep spectral slopes obtained from our analysis will have an important impact on the source detectability in future X-ray surveys.
 In particular, the soft and hard band fluxes for sources of a given luminosity will be $\sim2$ and $\sim4$ times fainter then expected for a power-law with canonical flatter spectral index.
 The hard band fluxes will be even fainter at higher redshifts if the true spectral model consist in standard $\Gamma=1.9$ power-law with low-energy ($\sim20$~keV) cutoff.
 Accounting for this will have an impact on the design and the capabilities of the future X-ray flagship observatories aiming at probing nuclear accretion in the early Universe.

-\begin{acknowledgement} The analysis and results presented in this work are based on observations obtained with \xmm\, an ESA science mission with instruments and contributions directly funded by ESA Member States and NASA.
-We thank the \xmm\ Science Operation Centre and Norbert Schartel for their help, prompt support and advise for the scheduling and optimisation of the \hyph\ programme.
+\begin{acknowledgement} We thank the anonymous referee for the constructive comments which helped clarify several aspects of the paper.
+The analysis and results presented in this work are based on observations obtained with \xmm\, an ESA science mission with instruments and contributions directly funded by ESA Member States and NASA.
+We thank the \xmm\ Science Operation Centre and Norbert Schartel for their help, prompt support and advise for the scheduling and optimisation of the \hyph\ program.

 The authors acknowledge financial support from the Bando Ricerca Fondamentale INAF 2022 Large Grant "Toward an holistic view of the Titans: multi-band observations of z>6 QSOs powered by greedy supermassive black-holes".
 LZ and FT acknowledge support from INAF “Progetti di Ricerca di Rilevante Interesse Nazionale” (PRIN), Bando 2019 “Piercing through the clouds: a multiwavelength study of obscured accretion in nearby supermassive black holes”.
+GM was partly supported by grant n.
+PID2020-115325GB-C31 funded by MCIN/AEI/10.13039/501100011033.
+CD acknowledges support from the STFC consolidated grant ST/T000244/1.
 We thank Stefano Bianchi, Ciro Pinto and Luigi Stella for useful discussions. \end{acknowledgement}

 \begin{appendix}